chetmurthy/sandbox-public/camlp5/qast.md

 pretty faithful re-implementation and mechanization of the paper of Filliatre and Conchon:
 [Type-Safe Modular Hash-Consing](https://www.lri.fr/~filliatr/ftp/publis/hash-consing2.pdf).
-All errors are mine, though.
+All errors are mine, of course.

 TL;DR This post describes how, starting with an AST type and a parser for it, we can more-or-less automatically generate